3C277.1 e-MERLIN workshop: Part 1 - Calibration

 plotfile='bpcals_precal.p1.png')

-Note that the above plot is zoomed in on 0319+415 so we can see the phase solutions clearly.
-The plot of amplitude against time in Step 6 also showed that the uncorrected amplitudes have only a slow systematic slope with time, so a longer solution interval can be used, minimising phase noise.
+Note that the above plot focuses on 0319+415 to allow for clear observation of the phase solutions.
+The amplitude versus time plot in Step 6 also indicated that the uncorrected amplitudes exhibit only a gradual systematic slope over time, allowing for a longer solution interval that minimises phase noise.

-QUESTION 5 Why solve for phase separately before solving for amplitude AnswerThe phase errors change on timescales of less than a minute, whilst the amplitude drifts more slowly with time.
-Applying phase solutions derived every 30-s, then allows the data to be averaged into longer solution intervals to improve the S/N when deriving amplitude solutions.
+QUESTION 5: Why should we solve for phase separately before solving for amplitude?
+AnswerThe phase errors change on timescales of less than a minute, while the amplitude drifts more slowly over time.
+Applying phase solutions derived every 30 seconds allows the data to be averaged into longer solution intervals, which improves the signal-to-noise ratio when deriving amplitude solutions.

-Now derive amplitude solutions.
-We have not yet derived flux densities for the bandpass calibration sources so we have to normalise the gains (i.e. individual solutions differ but the product is unity so that the overall flux scale is not affected).
-Thus we have to derive the solutions separately for each of the two bandpass calibrators, but write them to the same solution table.
+Next, we need to derive amplitude solutions.
+We have not yet calculated flux densities for the bandpass calibration sources, so we must normalise the gains (i.e., individual solutions differ, but the product is unity, ensuring that the overall flux scale remains unaffected).
+Therefore, we need to derive the solutions separately for each of the two bandpass calibrators while writing them to the same solution table.

 os.system('rm -rf bpcals_precal.ap1')